Centipede Control & Extermination

 Where do centipedes live?

-Centipedes gravitate towards areas that are dark and very moist.
+Centipedes gravitate towards dark and damp areas.
 Outside they make their homes underneath decks, stones, mulch, or decaying logs and leaves.

 Inside, they can be found in places that resemble their outside environments to some extent.
-Such places include bathrooms, laundry rooms, closets, crawl spaces, basements, and occasionally tubs and sinks.
+Such places include bathrooms, laundry rooms, closets, crawl spaces, basements closets, and occasionally tubs and sinks.

 Why do I have a centipede problem?